-Turning to implications for future work, our hope in embarking on this project was that by constructing long-term trends in school quality, we could identify countries who have made transformational changes, and risen to the top of the ranks in school quality in the region.
+Turning to implications for future work, our hope in embarking on this project was that by constructing long-term trends in school quality, we could identify countries which have made transformational changes, and risen quickly in global league tables of learning outcomes.
 Such exemplars appear not to exist.
-Instead, the rank-ordering of countries' school quality has been relatively stable over time.
+Instead, the rank-ordering of countries' school quality has been relatively stable over decades.
 Nevertheless, moderate improvements over the period of a decade or more do exist, and future research could usefully complement the large literature on policy evaluations by taking a historical lens to try to understand these successful reformers.
-Future research could also usefully shed light on possible explanations for the large gaps in school quality between East Africa (e.g., Rwanda, Burundi, etc.) and West Africa (e.g., Ghana, the Gambia, Niger, etc.), though time-series data may be of little help here as these gaps appear somewhat invariant over several decades.
-Finally, estimated school quality appears to be a good proxy of human capital as can been seen in the link between economic growth and school quality and our indicator of school quality can be used in future work aiming to explain the role of human capital in long term economic growth.
+Future research could also usefully refine our measurement methods.
+Literacy is a crude indicator for overall learning levels, and it would be useful to corroborate the trends we measure with additional datasets containing more fine-grained learning metrics.